relay-dev/fluent-commander/README.md

 #### All Options

-In this sample, all options are used:
+In this example, all options are used:

 ```c#
 private async Task ExecutePaginationAllSettingsAreUsed()